Checking your immigration status with share codes

 Share codes enable you to view and prove your immigration status online.

-Students in both of these situations have the ability to prove their immigration status online for various purposes such as studying, working, and renting.
+Students can prove their immigration status online for studying, working and renting.

 How to view and prove your immigration status: